 In Florida, Louisiana, and other southern US states, cypress logging has devastated the tree’s population, leaving woods barren and vulnerable to alien vegetation.
 Excessive clearing has ravaged wetlands, destroying ecosystems and wildlife in the process.

 If cypress trees are replaced at all—which they frequently aren’t because the site is planted with pines for future logging—cypress populations can take decades to recover.

 The use of cypress mulch is not recommended by several environmental advocacy groups and colleges in states where cypress populations were historically significant, such as the University of Florida’s Florida-Friendly Landscape Care and the Louisiana State University Agricultural Center.

-While cypress mulch is commonly available, consider if you want to use it as an environmentally conscious gardener, especially because there are other good and far more sustainable mulch alternatives.
+While cypress mulch is commonly available, consider it if you want to use it as an environmentally conscious gardener, especially because there are other goods and far more sustainable mulch alternatives.

 Possible alternatives to cypress mulch